You Really Should Get Engagement Ring Insurance—Here's How

 • Will it be repaired or replaced with the same kind and quality as the original?

-• Will I be able to choose your trusted jeweler?
+• Will I be able to choose my trusted jeweler?

-• Will a claim impact your homeowners or renters' policy?
+• Will a claim impact my homeowners' or renters' policy?

 • Are there deductibles?
 If so, how much?